 Lower back pain will be experienced by most adults at some point in their lives.
 In fact, it is the most common musculoskeletal pain issue in adults that are seeking medical care.
 As many as 84% of all adults will have at least one episode of lower back pain sometime during their lives.1

 Lower back pain that is muscular in nature will very often resolve in a matter of days or a few weeks with conservative treatment.
-This can include the use of NSAIDS (non-steroidal anti-inflammatory drugs) such as Ibuprofen or Naproxen, ice or heat, stretching, and a quick return to normal activities.
+This can include the use of NSAIDs (non-steroidal anti-inflammatory drugs) such as Ibuprofen or Naproxen to reduce inflammation, ice or heat, and stretching.

 What are potential sources of lower back pain?

 Low back pain is sometimes referred to as mechanical back pain.
 This simply means that the source of the pain is somewhere within the tissue of the bones of the spine, the discs, or the surrounding soft tissues of ligaments and muscles.2 Mechanical back pain can then be broken down into separate categories based on the tissue that is injured or affected.

 There are many times that a back pain diagnosis is considered non-specific, meaning that the reason for the pain is not clearly identified through testing.
 This is not necessarily a problem as treatment for the low back pain, even if the problem is not clearly defined, is very often successful.